Introduction to How Electricity Works

 Electrical circuits can get quite complex, but basically you always have the source of electricity (such as a battery), a load and two wires to carry electricity between the two.
 Electrons move from the source, through the load and back to the source.

 Moving electrons have energy.
 As the electrons move from one point to another, they can do work.
-In an incandescent lightbulb, for example, the energy of the electrons is used to create heat, and the heat in turn creates light.
+In an incandescent light bulb, for example, the energy of the electrons is used to create heat, and the heat in turn creates light.
 In an electric motor, the energy in the electrons creates a magnetic field, and this field can interact with other magnets (through magnetic attraction and repulsion) to create motion.
-Each electrical appliance harnesses the energy of electrons in some way to create a useful side effect.
+Because motors are so important to everyday activities and because they are, in essence, a generator working in reverse, we'll examine them more closely in the next section.

 Voltage, Current and Resistance